rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
 ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 16.11.2023 at 8:20)

+# The update is in development!
+I am aware of changes to the site!

 # How to use

 ## Installing google chrome and driver